EGI-James/Zendesk-Call-Downloader/README.md

  `pyinstaller main.pyw --distpath "<path/to/folder>" --workpath "<path/to/folder>" --noconsole --onefile --icon=zendesk_call_downloader.ico --name "Zendesk Call Downloader"`

  ## Repo Maintaining
- This project is uploaded to a Github account managed linked to a company managed email address.
+ This project is uploaded to a Github account linked to a company managed email address.
 You can find my personal account at [Pricey1600](https://github.com/Pricey1600).